tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Explain to students that the lambda function contains six general building blocks; present these blocks by highlighting the following:

-1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions, despite AWS Lambda supports Python, the AWS Lambda's runtime doesn't support some common packages such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.
+1. **Required Libraries:** This section contains all the necessary libraries to code the business logic on the lambda functions, although AWS Lambda supports Python, the AWS Lambda's runtime doesn't support some common packages such as `pandas`, `numpy` or `requests`, so alternative packages should be used or installed.

-    In this demo, we take the current price of bitcoin, making an API call to the [alternative.me Crypyo API](https://alternative.me/crypto/api/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
+    In this demo, we take the current price of bitcoin, making an API call to the [alternative.me Crypto API](https://alternative.me/crypto/api/), so the `requests` library is imported from the [`botocore` package](https://botocore.amazonaws.com/v1/documentation/api/latest/index.html).
 A complete list of the python modules available on AWS Lambda can be found [here](https://gist.github.com/gene1wood/4a052f39490fae00e0c3).

 2. **Functionality Helper Functions:** These functions implement business logic and data validation.
 In this demo, we have four helper functions.

     * `parse_float()`: This function securely parses a non-numeric value to float.

-    * `get_btcprice()`: Retrieves the current price of bitcoin in dollars from the alternative.me Crypyo API.
+    * `get_btcprice()`: Retrieves the current price of bitcoin in dollars from the alternative.me Crypto API.

     * `build_validation_result()`: This function defines an internal validation message structured as a python dictionary.

-    * `validate_data()`: This function validates the data provided by the user across the intent's dialog on Amazon Lex according to the business logic.
+    * `validate_data()`: This function validates the data provided by the user across the intent's dialogue on Amazon Lex according to the business logic.
 In this demo, there are only two rules: (1) the user should be at least 18 years old (2) the amount in dollars to convert must be greater than zero.

     Explain to students that the `validate_data()` function uses the `build_validation_result()` function to return a validation result message.
 In this demo, if the user's age is less than `18` or the amount to convert is less than `0`, a `False` result is returned; otherwise, a `True` result is returned.